l3ViaThAn09/save-eaglercraft/README.md

 # how to download

-When you download, it WILL save as a .txt file. i CANNOT change that, so the only solution is to change the end of the file name to .HTML, like this

-Minecraft.HTML
+Click one of the 2 files, and press 'raw'

-###### HOW TO RUN EAGLERCRAFT SERVERS
+## HOW TO RUN EAGLERCRAFT SERVERS ON 1.5.2